 - Review and baseline test cases and test automation scripts

 - Create test data

 - Test cases

 - Test data

-In short, the purpose of a test environment is to provide the QA team with a setting where they can exercise new and changed code provided by the development team, locate possible faults and errors, and then contact the responsible developer, providing them with a detailed test report.
+In short, the purpose of the test environment stage of the software testing phases is to provide the QA team with a setting where they can exercise new and changed code provided by the development team, locate possible faults and errors, and then contact the responsible developer, providing them with a detailed test report.
 Different types of testing suggest different types of test environments.
 It’s also important to mention that depending on how sophisticated your test environment is, the tests may be carried out sequentially or in parallel (some or all at once).